-San Francisco, CA is home to one of the most haunted places in the state, Alcatraz Island.
-Come Explore its mystery with Haunted Journeys.
+San Francisco, CA is home to one of the most haunted places in the state, Alcatraz Federal Prison.
+Come explore its mystery with Haunted Journeys.

-Haunts are not exclusive to Capone!
-Reports of disembodied whispers, mysterious cold spots, slamming doors, moaning, unexplained footsteps, screams, a woman crying, strange music, floating lights, clanking chains, and unforgiving apparitions are commonly experienced at The Rock.
-And then there are the red eyes!
+Reports of disembodied whispers, mysterious cold spots, slamming doors, moaning, unexplained footsteps, screams, a woman crying, strange music, floating lights, clanking chains, and apparitions are experienced on The Rock.

 This property was featured on a variety of paranormal television shows, including on episodes of Ghost Adventures, Ghost Lab, Dead Files, Scariest Places on Earth and Ghost Hunters.

-Please select tag below to see more listings like this!
+Please select the tag below to see more listings like this!